What You Need To Know

 - The last step is to have a sign-up meeting in our office where we will go through the contract, our guardian handbook and hand you the keys.

-We are transparent about fees and there are no additional sign up costs or fines.
-You will need to pay a deposit, your monthly licence fee and your utility bills and council tax.
+We have always been transparent about our licence fees and we have never charged additional sign up costs or administration charges.
+As a Dot Dot Dot guardian, you will need to pay a deposit, your monthly licence fee and your utility bills and council tax.

 We have no administration or sign up fees.

-Each guardian will need to pay a monthly licence fee, typically between £220 and £420 a month (plus bills) dependent on location and size.
+Each guardian will need to pay a monthly licence fee, which varies according to location, size and amenities.

 Utilities and council tax

-In some of our properties bills are included.
-We will specify what bills are included on the available property page.
+In some of our properties, however, bills are included.
+We will specify what bills are included on the relevant property page.

 The 28 days notice goes both ways, you can give us notice if your situation changes and you need to move on.

 Where can I live with Dot Dot dot?